losizm/little-io/README.md

 If you have a reference to a `File`, you can set its content without the boilerplate of opening and closing a `FileOutputStream` or a `FileWriter`.
-And getting its content is just as concise.
+And getting file content is a breeze.

 ```scala
 // Add methods to java.io.File and String